Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

 We have prepared a demonstration file in `Manual-BGE-Physics-DancingSticks.blend
 <https://wiki.blender.org/index.php/Media:Manual-BGE-Physics-DancingSticks.blend>`__.
-Note that we had to increase the
+Note that, we had to increase
-:menuselection:`World --> Physics --> Physics Steps --> Substeps` to make the collisions work well.
+the :menuselection:`World --> Physics --> Physics Steps --> Substeps` to make the collisions work well.
 The more basic case is the case the Shapekeyed Action, which you can see in the back area of the scene.
 Since it is the only object involved, you can call ``reinstancePhysicsMesh()`` unadorned, and it will do the right thing.